Obed101/Obed101/README.md

 - 📫 Want to reach me?
 Send a mail to [Obed Amoako](mailto:obedamoako92@gmail.com).
 Lets connect
 - I do recommend you visit [ericob.sytes.net](https://ericob.sytes.net) to learn more about me and reach out to me
 - 💬 Other ways to reach me: [LinkedIn](https://linkedin.com/in/ericob3d) | [Twitter](https://twitter.com/ObedAmoako8) :wave:
-- 🔭 I’m currently working on a __ board.
-Not yet checked to GtHub.
-Say in touch
+- 🔭 I’m currently working on a bank data emulator.
+Not yet checked to GitHub.
+Stay in touch
 - 👯 Anyone willing to collaborate on a register application?
 [Inbox me](mailto:obedamoako92@gmail.com)
 - [🙏Buy me a coffee🙏](https://paypal.me/ericobe)